zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     compared with information provided by the board metadata.

 timeout: <number of seconds>
-    Length of time to run test in QEMU before automatically killing it.
+    Length of time to run test before automatically killing it.
     Default to 60 seconds.

 arch_allow: <list of arches, such as x86, arm, arc>